HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

+For the conditional expert, additional linear projection layers align visual embeddings with the CLIP semantic space.
+These layers are trained from scratch and operate on features produced by the hierarchical routing pipeline.

+Training uses stochastic gradient descent with momentum 0.9, an initial learning rate of 0.001, and weight decay of $1\times10^{-4}$.
+Models are trained for 200 epochs, with the learning rate reduced by a factor of 0.1 at epochs 120 and 160.
+We set $\theta_R=1.0$.
+Training is performed on four RTX-3090 GPUs with a batch size of 8, while evaluation uses a single GPU.
+Standard data augmentations, including random flipping, scaling, and rotation, are applied during training.

+All images are resized or tiled to a fixed resolution of $800\times800$.
+For DOTA and xView, we use non-overlapping tiling, whereas NWPU and DIOR are resized or padded to the target resolution.
+To ensure consistent evaluation, all annotations are converted to horizontal bounding boxes (HBB).
+At inference, Non-Maximum Suppression is applied with an IoU threshold of 0.5.
+Hyperparameters associated with routing regularization and prompt alignment are kept fixed across all experiments. {\bf{Evaluation Protocols.}} We design comprehensive evaluation protocols to systematically validate our framework.

-\begin{itemize} \item {\it{Per-Dataset Evaluation:}} We evaluate the model independently on the test set of each dataset to assess its ability to adapt to domain-specific visual distributions and annotation schemas.
-This evaluation also allows us to analyze the effectiveness of the dataset-aware routing mechanism in assigning inputs to appropriate expert modules, contributing to improved detection performance across diverse domains.
+\begin{itemize} \item {\it{Per-Dataset Evaluation:}} We evaluate the model on each dataset independently to assess its ability to adapt to domain-specific visual distributions and annotation schemas.
+This setting also evaluates the effectiveness of dataset-aware routing for expert specialization across diverse domains.

-\item {\it{Cross-Domain Generalization:}} To assess the model ability to generalize to previously unseen data distributions, we adopt a leave-one-dataset-out evaluation strategy.
-The model is trained on three datasets and evaluated on the remaining one without any fine-tuning.
-This setting reflects real-world deployment scenarios in which the model encounters previously unobserved geographic regions or domain-specific imaging conditions and allows us to evaluate whether the hierarchical routing framework enables effective transfer across domains.
+\item {\it{Cross-Domain Generalization:}} To evaluate generalization to unseen data distributions, we adopt a leave-one-dataset-out protocol, training on three datasets and testing on the remaining one.
+This setting reflects real-world scenarios where models encounter unseen geographic regions or imaging conditions and assesses the effectiveness of hierarchical routing for cross-domain transfer.